Possession of Marijuana – Indianapolis Defense Attorneys

 While the debate regarding legalization of marijuana continues around the country, the fact still remains that it is illegal to possess marijuana or drug paraphernalia in Indiana.
 If you find yourself accused of possession of marijuana or paraphernalia, these charges can have serious consequences and you should seek the advice of counsel who will defend your rights vigorously.

 If you are convicted of possession of marijuana or paraphernalia, you may be facing jail time, probation, expensive fines and costs, the loss of job opportunities or housing, the inability to obtain federal financial aid, a driver’s license suspension, or immigration consequences if you are not a U.S. citizen.
-As a former deputy prosecutor in Marion County, Indianapolis, Indiana, Julie Chambers has experience both prosecuting and defending marijuana and paraphernalia cases, experience she can bring to her clients’ cases in preparing a defense for trial or negotiating a plea.
+As former deputy prosecutors in Indianapolis, attorneys Julie Chambers and Katie Kawiecki both have experience prosecuting and defending marijuana and paraphernalia cases, experience they can bring to their clients’ cases in preparing a defense for trial or negotiating a plea.

 If you have been accused possession of marijuana or paraphernalia, the first thing your lawyer will do is look for any possible defenses.
 Was it actually the client?
 Was the substance tested properly?
 Was there actual or constructive possession?
 Can the state prove possession?
 Was the client searched?
 Was the search valid?
 Were there any constitutional violations that can be used to contest the search and/or arrest?
 These are just some of the issues that should be reviewed to find weak spots in the state’s case to possibly have the charges dismissed or minimize the penalties.